 Funding Amounts: Up to $450,000 per project for one year; renewals possible if milestones are met.

-Key Information: Preproposal submission is required before full proposal invitation.
+Key Information: Preproposal submission required before LOI and full proposal; indirect costs capped at 10%.